Need help?

 18. What is radar reflector?

-It is an essential element for our location.
-It does not require any active attitude to do so, other than unfolding, inflating and releasing it to the raft, using the holding rope.
-The ingenious measure of inserting the metallized fabric reflector inside a waterproof rubber balloon prevents us from having to worry about its deterioration or sinking, and allows us to be reachable in any weather condition.
+This device is essential for our location.
+Its operation does not require any active action, except for its deployment, inflation and attachment to the raft using the retaining rope.
+The ingenious solution of inserting the metalized fabric reflector inside a watertight rubber balloon prevents any concern about its deterioration or sinking, ensuring that we can be located in any weather condition.

 19. What is the light in your life raft?

-It is a powerful LED light that flashes, providing clear visibility and making it easy to locate the life raft.
+This is a powerful flashing LED light that provides clear visibility, making it easier to locate the life raft in low light conditions.

 20. What is the repair kit?

-The repair kit is on board the raft, and it can fix any small damage it may suffer while we are on board.
-Contains patches, cones to cover holes or spigots, sealants, glue, blunt-tip scissors, spatula, brush and instructions for use, among other items.
+The repair kit is located on board the raft and is designed to fix minor damage that may occur during use.
+It includes patches, cones for sealing holes or plugs, sealants, glue, blunt-tipped scissors, a spatula, a paintbrush and instructions for use, among other items.

 21. What is the raft knife?

-It will be the first element that we will have within reach as soon as we board the raft, and it will also be the first thing we use to release the raft from the ship, once it has been fired.
-It is a knife with a floating stainless steel handle and a rounded tip to avoid damage or punctures to the raft.
-Sharp blade protected with non-elastic plastic rubber sheath.
-This knife is attached to the raft using a fine rope, which means that it does not get lost at sea and can reach any place on the raft where it may be necessary.
+This will be the first item we reach for when boarding the raft and also the first item we will use to free the raft from the boat once activated.
+It is a stainless steel knife with a floating handle and a rounded tip, designed to prevent damage or punctures to the raft.
+Its sharp blade is protected by a non-elastic plastic rubber sheath.
+This knife is secured to the raft by a thin rope, ensuring that it will not be lost at sea and is easily accessible anywhere on the raft where it is required.

 22. What is layer anchor?